Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Rage

 You can imbue yourself with a primal power called **:ui-rage: Rage**{ .em }, a force that grants you extraordinary might and resilience.
-You can enter it as a **:rsc-b: Bonus Action**{ .rsc } if you aren't wearing Heavy armour.
+You can enter it as a **:rsc-b: Bonus Action**{.rsc} if you aren't wearing Heavy armour.

 You can enter your **:ui-rage: Rage**{ .em } the number of times shown for your Barbarian level in the Rages column of the Barbarian Features table.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.